MicrosoftDocs/cpp-docs/docs/parallel/amp/walkthrough-debugging-a-cpp-amp-application.md

 ::: moniker range="<=vs-2017"

-### To create the sample project in Visual Studio 2017
+### To create the sample project in Visual Studio 2017 or Visual Studio 2015

 1. Start Visual Studio.